modernjuliaworkflows/modernjuliaworkflows.github.io/writing/index.md

 As we have seen, Pkg.jl is the Julia equivalent of `pip` or `conda` for Python.
 It lets you [install packages](https://pkgdocs.julialang.org/v1/managing-packages/) and [manage environments](https://pkgdocs.julialang.org/v1/environments/) (collections of packages with specific versions).

+You can activate an environment from the Pkg REPL by specifying its path `]activate somepath`.
+Typically, you would do `]activate .` to activate the environment in the current directory.
+Another option is to directly start Julia inside an environment, with the command line option `julia --project=somepath`.

-Once you activate an environment by specifying its path `]activate path`, the packages you `]add` will be listed in two files `path/Project.toml` and `path/Manifest.toml`.
+Once in an environment, the packages you `]add` will be listed in two files `somepath/Project.toml` and `somepath/Manifest.toml`:

 * `Project.toml` contains general project information (name of the package, unique id, authors) and direct dependencies with version bounds.
 * `Manifest.toml` contains the exact versions of all direct and indirect dependencies